gvwilson/thirdbit/src/fiction/cloudherd/index.md

 I knew one of my father's ministers had probably sent him, but being a Gifted's hands in the world counts as a trade."

+FIXME: lots to fill in here

+*Crack!*
+She shrieked with surprise as a bolt of lightning split the sky, then stomped her foot, angry at herself, the rain, and the world in general.

+*Crack!*
+Another bolt of lightning left a dazzling scar on the night.
+That one had been close, she realized uneasily—too close.
+The lightnings must be nipping at the clouds that had fallen behind their herd.
+She was glad that she wasn't airborne.
+She had only ever been on one night flight, when Granna Fee took her up on her nameday when she turned ten to show her a passing star.
+She couldn't imagine being up there with—

+*CRACK!*
+Noxy shrieked as the third bolt of lightning struck the weather duck spinning madly next to the fortress gate and shattered its wooden pole.
+Splinters flew in all directions to clatter off roofs and cobblestones.

+One smoking scrap bounced off a chimney and clattered through a window whose shutter had been left untied.
+As Noxy blinked to clear the after-dazzle of the lightning strike from her eyes, the sheets of dried moss that the wood had landed in began to smolder.

+A door banged open.
+"Saints!"
+Aft hurried over to Noxy.
+"Are you all right?
+What in the name of all that rots are you doing out in this?"

+"*Amma* wanted me to fill the kettle," Noxy said stupidly.
+She shook her head.
+"It—the lightning hit it.
+The weather duck."

+"I can see the lightning hit it," Aft said testily.
+He gave her a quick once-over.
+"Come on, let's get you back to—wait."
+He sniffed.
+"What's burning?"

+Noxy grabbed his arm and pointed.
+"There!
+Upstairs!"
+A bright lick of flame was suddenly dancing in a window.
+Another joined it as the familiar herby smell of burning moss caught in Noxy's nostrils.

+"Get your mother!"
+Aft ordered, then cupped his hands around his mouth.
+"Fire!
+Fire!
+Fire!"

+The village was lucky.
+That's what everyone told themselves half an hour later.
+They were lucky that the rain had made everything so wet, that there had been so little of the autumn moss left to burn, that Aft had spotted the fire so quickly.
+And they were lucky the soldiers had been there to fill and pass buckets.

 </section>